markussitzmann/cirx/docs/cir-database.md

 ### cir_structure_name

 The table contains all names and REGIDs collected during file record registration process.
-Each name string is MD5 hashed and casted into the Postgres type UUID which is used as the name hash.
+Each name string is MD5 hashed and cast into the Postgres type UUID which is used as the name hash.

 The table is unique by _hash_.